LoehrLab/MMM_Duet_System/MMM_Duet_System_Hardware/README.md

 ### **Step 2: Wiring**

 Below is the wiring schematic.
-Rather than wire directly to the ESP32 board, we chose to wire to a set of headers soldered to a 30mmx70mm protoboard to prevent damaging the ESP32 board with any soldering mistakes and facilitate reuse of the ESP32 board within the lab.
-(See supplemental information for soldering instructions )
+Rather than wire directly to the ESP32 board, we chose to wire to a set of headers soldered to a 30mmx70mm protoboard to prevent damaging the ESP32 board with any soldering mistakes and facilitate reuse of the ESP32 board within the lab (See supplemental information for [soldering instructions](#supplemental-information)).

 ### Special considerations and recommendations: